NowoDev/error-pages/README.md

 # Error Pages

-Custom error pages designed from scratch.
+Custom pages (landing pages, error pages and others) designed from scratch.
 Inspiration gotten from the internet.

 ## Link to Designs